Namrata182006/Practice/README.md

 # Practice
-Here i am learning how to use git and github..
+Here i am learning how to use git and github.